zhegan27/dpfa_icml2015/README.md

 ## Introduction

 This code implement the deep Poisson factor analysis (DPFA), from the 2015 ICML paper with the same title.
+This source code is made publicly available for reproducibility purposes, it is not optimized for speed, minimally documented but fully functional.

 I didn't try to integrate the codes, so each dataset has a separate file...